ainsleyclark/updater/README.md

 ## Example

 ### Adding a migration
-Migrations are stored in memory, so you can call `AddMigration` from anywhere with as version number, SQL statement (optional) and CallBack functions (optional).
+Migrations are stored in memory, so you can call `AddMigration` from anywhere with a version number, SQL statement (optional) and CallBack functions (optional).
+When `Update()` is called, migrations will run from the the base version right up until the remote GitHub version.

 ```go
 func init() {